PTSD is Caused by Inadequately Processed Memories

-At Connect, we love training new and experienced therapists in Basic and Advanced EMDR Therapy methodologies.
-We teach only research validated, evidence-based protocols, and we are constantly awed and inspired as clinicians begin to realize that trauma can be resolved in such a comprehensive, rapid, and respectful way.
+At Connect, we offer EMDR training programs that cover basic and advanced methodologies.
+We teach only research validated, evidence-based EMDR practice protocols, and we are constantly awed and inspired as clinicians begin to realize that trauma can be resolved in such a comprehensive, rapid, and respectful way.

 Reflections on 30 Years of Research:

 Interested in learning more about where we’ve been and where we’re heading in terms of EMDR Therapy for PTSD?
 Here’s a great article to dive into.

 The Status of EMDR Therapy in the Treatment of Posttraumatic Stress Disorder 30 Years After Its Introduction

 Jongh, Ad & Amann, Benedikt & Hofmann, Arne & Farrell, Derek & Lee, Christopher.
 (2019).
 The Status of EMDR Therapy in the Treatment of Posttraumatic Stress Disorder 30 Years After Its Introduction.
 Journal of EMDR Practice and Research.
 13. 261-269.
 10.1891/1933-3188.8.131.521.